truestaking/collator-tools/README.md

 3) systemctl daemon-reload ; systemctl restart moonbeam.service

-Now you **must** wait until we have logs for a complete round.
+Now you **MUST** wait until we have logs for a complete round.
 Anything less than a full round of logs will simply generate error messages and inaccurate results.
 So if you enable logging in round X, you must wait until round x+1 is completed.
 Then you can view the success rates for round x+1.

 Usage moonbeam_round_success.sh <round#>